westerndigitalcorporation/riscv-fw-infrastructure/README.md

 ### Adding new source modules

-The folder WD-Firmware/examples/build/ contains a template file (SConscript_template) which can be used
+The folder WD-Firmware/examples/build/ contains a template file (SConscript_template) which can be used.